UTDallasEPICS/naf/README.md

       - Internship Company & End Date
     - Convert the extracted data into a structured JSON format.
     - Store the JSON data in a PostgreSQL database, linking it to the profile URL.
-    - Handle conversion of multiplke HTML files to JSON as soon as they are processed.
+    - Handle conversion of multiple HTML files to JSON as soon as they are processed.
+  - **Data Display**
+    - Show all relevant data in a user-friendly dashboard
+    - The dashboard should show data for:
+      - Crawler
+      - Enricher
+      - Unconfirmed Alumni (not fully confident they were part of NAF)
+      - Confirmed Alumni (fully confident they were part of NAF)

 ## Third Party Integrations
 - **Google Custom Search API:**